What distinguishes one culture from another?

 Hofstede's Cultural Dimensions is another model that can help you to understand different cultures.
 The advantage of Hofstede's model is that his research included only employees from one organization – IBM – so his findings are unlikely to be affected by differences in company culture.
 The disadvantage is that the culture of this company may skew more general results.

-To learn more about managing and working with people from specific countries and cultures, see our Managing Around the World section, and listen to our Expert Interviews with Terri Morrison and Michael Schell.
+To learn more about managing and working with people from specific countries and cultures, see the Managing Around the World articles in our Team Management section, and listen to our Expert Interviews with Terri Morrison and Michael Schell.

 The Seven Dimensions of Culture model was created by Fons Trompenaars and Charles Hampden-Turner, and was published in their book, "Riding the Waves of Culture."